MPL 30x10x8 / N38 - neodymium magnet

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, tiny parts of these magnets can be problematic in medical diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Additionally, small elements of these devices have the potential to complicate diagnosis after entering the body.

 Safety Precautions